Steve Paxton

-Steve Paxton (born 1939 in Phoenix, Arizona) is an experimental dancer and choreographer.
+Steven Douglas Paxton (January 21, 1939 – February 20, 2024) was an American experimental dancer and choreographer.
 His early background was in gymnastics while his later training included three years with Merce Cunningham and a year with José Limón.
 As a founding member of the Judson Dance Theater, he performed works by Yvonne Rainer and Trisha Brown.
 He was a founding member of the experimental group Grand Union and in 1972 named and began to develop the dance form known as Contact Improvisation, a form of dance that utilizes the physical laws of friction, momentum, gravity, and inertia to explore the relationship between dancers.